Β·TrailMapz Team

 Standard terry-cloth towels hold sand like they're designed for it.
 Microfiber camping towels dry faster, shake out sand completely, and pack down to a fraction of the size.

 You probably already own one β€” most camp towels work perfectly at the beach.
 The key is bringing two: one for drying off after swimming, one for laying on.
+If you're shopping, the PackTowl Personal Quick Dry Towel ($24.95) is the one we keep coming back to: a full 25 x 54-inch body towel that weighs just 6.4 ounces, dries about four times faster than cotton, and shakes sand out completely instead of trapping it.
 Keep the "lay on" towel completely sand-free by rolling it up when you're not using it and storing it in your tent.

 Beach Dog Gear (If You're Bringing the Pup)